-Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.
-Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
-But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
-For there is no difference; for all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.
+Paul speaks of all men, Jews and Gentiles, when he says, "For there is no difference; for all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus, whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.

-When you purchase a diamond the jeweler will display the stones on a piece of black velvet.
+When you purchase a diamond the jeweler displays the stones on a piece of black velvet.
 He knows a dark backdrop brightens the appearance of the diamonds.

-In Romans 3 Paul displays the diamonds of salvation.
-He puts on exhibit some magnificent stones - the glory and grace of God shine and twinkle for all to see.
-God invites the world into the gallery to gawk and gaze and show its gratitude for the brilliant salvation He offers us.
+Likewise, in Romans 3 Paul displays the diamonds of salvation.
+He exhibits magnificent stones - God's glory and grace shine and twinkle for all to see.
+God invites the world into His gallery to gawk and gaze and show its gratitude for the brilliant salvation He offers.

 But Paul is a shrewd jeweler.
-He presents these diamonds against the black velvet of man's sin.
+He presents these diamonds against the black velvet of humanity's sin.

 The first three chapters of Romans describe the total depravity of the human race.
-Read these three chapters in one sitting and you'll be depressed...
+Read these chapters in one sitting and you'll get depressed...
 The picture is ugly...
 The outlook is grim...
-In fact, by the time you reach the middle of Romans 3 mankind is down for the count!
-We're all lost, and condemned, and damned to hell.
+In fact, by the time you reach the middle of

+Romans 3 mankind is down for the count!
+We're all lost, condemned, and damned to hell.

-Look at chapter 3...
-Verse 10 slams the lid on the coffin, "There is none righteous, no, not one."
+Look at Chapter 3...
+Verse 10 slams the lid on our coffin, "There is none righteous, no, not one."

 Verse 11 drives the nails into the lid, "There is none who understands; there is none who seeks after God..."
 Verse 12 lowers the coffin into the ground, "There is none who does good, no, not one."
 Verse 23 shovels the dirt on top of the vault, "For all have sinned and fall short of the glory of God."
-There you have it - the death and burial of the entire human race.
+And there you have it - the death and burial of the entire human race.

 Paul guns us down with the machine gun of repetition.
 "There is none...
 There is none...
-There is none...
-There is none...
-"Paul uses the none gun to shoot down our pride and self-righteousness!
+There is none..."
+Paul uses the none gun to shoot down all of our pride and self-righteousness!
 The truth of our sin cuts our legs out from under us.
-It's impossible to think we can stand on our own.
+It's impossible for us to think we can stand on our own.

-By the middle of chapter 3 the velvet is as dark as it can get - but that's the intent...
+By the middle of Chapter 3 the velvet is as dark as it can get, but that's Paul's intent...
 Remember, the darker the backdrop the brighter the diamonds!

 Picture Paul the jeweler...
 He spreads out an ebony cloth and sprinkles out four sparkling, brilliant stones.

 On your own the situation is hopeless.
-You could never afford these expensive gems on your own, but God devises a means of obtainment that doesn't depend on you.
-It's been worked up by His wisdom, and worked out by His grace.
+You could never afford these expensive gems on your own, but God has devised a means to obtain them that doesn't depend on you.
+It's been worked up by God's wisdom, and worked out by His grace.
 It was accomplished and paid for by Jesus Christ on Calvary's cross.

-Tonight, let's marvel at these diamonds of salvation.
-Paul displays four beautiful gems - justification, redemption, propitiation, and vindication.
-And the mere sound of these words should produce goose bumps up.
+Today, let's marvel at these diamonds of salvation.
+Paul displays four beautiful gems: justification, and redemption, and propitiation, and vindication.

+And the mere sound of these words should produce goose bumps.
 They should make us giddy.
 They should thrill us.
-They should be music to our ears... but what if we don't understand them at all?
+They should be music to our ears...

+But what if we don't understand them at all?

 These are big words...
-What's a justification, a redemption, a propitiation, a vindication?
+What's a justification, and a redemption, and a propitiation, and a vindication?